dannypadilla/image-cropper-gui/README.md

     - able to reselect crop region
     - display cropped region

-  * issues
+  * to do
-    - retry selecting cropped region, only works once
+    - select fixed size if no crop region selected
+    - with click, set fixed size to crop

   * suggests
     - N/A

   * reqs
-    1. load image from disk
+    1. load image from disk :heavy_check_mark:
-    2. display image
+    2. display image :heavy_check_mark:
-    3. draw a box on clicked region (or draggable/resizeable box)
+    3. draw a box on clicked region (or draggable/resizeable box) :heavy_check_mark:
-    4. add option(key) to clear box (and retry), save, exit/quit
+    4. add option(key) to clear box (and retry), save, exit/quit :heavy_check_mark:
-    5. add cropping and save function
+    5. add cropping and save function :heavy_check_mark:
     6. resize region (hardcoded size, but eventually a cmd line arg or text box input to specify size)
     7. prompt approval or discard
-    8. if approved, store to disk (default folder for now)
+    8. if approved, store to disk (default folder for now) :heavy_check_mark:
-    9. if discard, repeat from #2
+    9. if discard, repeat from #2 :heavy_check_mark:
-    10. add function to exit (q to quit)
+    10. add function to exit (q to quit) :heavy_check_mark: